 How does the library facilitate the AR program?

-There are 15 wireless laptops that have the access to over 100,000 AR quizzes.
+There are 15 wireless laptops that have the access to over 150,000 AR quizzes.
+Renaissance Learning hosts the All Saints AR program and determines book titles, book levels and number of points for quizzes.
 Also, the Gold Medal Reader program is an optional reading incentive that tracks students AR points.

 Does every book have an AR quiz?